ClickHouse/ClickHouse/docs/en/sql-reference/operators/in.md

 The right side of the operator can be a set of constant expressions, a set of tuples with constant expressions (shown in the examples above), or the name of a database table or SELECT subquery in brackets.

-ClickHouse allows different types inside `IN` subquery.
-For left hand side it applies conversion to the type of right hand side with [accurateCastOrNull](../functions/type-conversion-functions.md#type_conversion_function-accurate-cast_or_null).
+ClickHouse allows different types in the left and right parts of `IN` subquery.
+In this case it converts the left hand side to the type of the right hand side as if the [accurateCastOrNull](../functions/type-conversion-functions.md#type_conversion_function-accurate-cast_or_null) function is applied.

 **Example**